-- Clean and wash.
-Remove as much chicken skin as possible as this will reduce fat in broth later on.
-Separate the neck, feet and back bone from the rest of the chicken which should remain as 2 halves.
+- The chicken.
+Clean, wash and double check weight.
+Remove all chicken fat and some of the chicken skin (this reduces fat in broth later on).
+With a cleaver or kitchen scissors, separate the neck, feet and back bone from the rest of the chicken.
+Chop chicken into two halves.
 The neck, feet and back bone will be left in the pot of water to boil for a longer time to make a full and richer broth.

 - Heat a 4 to 6 quart stock pot over medium high heat.
 Add oil and stir fry the onion till it is soft.
 Add in the other 2 vegetables and continue to stir fry for 5 to 7 min.
 Meanwhile, bring a full kettle of water to boil.